What is Suicide Awareness Month?

 Don’t forget to follow us on Facebook, Twitter and Instagram at @CMHAWECB and @TheWECHU

-Videos have been created for Suicide Prevention Awareness.
+Videos have been created for Suicide Awareness.
 Please view and share.